mozilla/data-docs/src/datasets/batch_view/clients_daily/reference.md

 ## Accessing the Data

-The `clients_daily` table is accessible through re:dash using the `Telemetry (BigQuery)` data source.
+The `clients_daily` table is accessible through STMO using the `Telemetry (BigQuery)` data source.

 ## Data Reference